THE CASE FOR INCLUSION

 Some abortion supporters warn that when abortion is illegal, women who have abortions will be put in prison.
 That's not true.
 Before the legalization of abortion in the United States, women who underwent abortion were virtually never prosecuted (practitioners of abortion were targeted instead).
-That's because appropriate legal penalties depend on factors like culpability as well as practical considerations.
 Post-abortive women deserve compassion, not condemnation.

 Some feminists argue that gender equality requires legalized abortion.
 The challenges of pregnancy and childbirth do fall uniquely on women and not men (though men are equally responsible for their children).
 But the burdens of caring for five-year-old children fall on the parents of five-year-old children and not on everyone else—and laws against killing or abandoning five-year-olds are not unjust for that reason.
 Despite differing circumstances, everyone should be equally prohibited from taking innocent human life.
 More can and should be done, however, to hold men to their responsibilities as fathers and to accommodate the essential role mothers play in our society.
 (Read more about this argument.)